hridita11/GNCI-Hackathon/README.md

 **Neither does anyone else**, and that's exactly the problem.
 While you're reading this sentence, the claim is moving to the next platform.
 It doesn't wait for you to catch up.

+You have **30 minutes.** No pause button.
+No do-overs mid-run.
+Every action moves the clock forward, and the story keeps spreading while you decide.

 Two meters run against each other:

 | Meter | What it tracks |